 TRT offers many benefits, including improved bone density and muscle mass, elevated mood, less body fat and enhanced libido.

-We’re about to get very granular about what to expect and when, but first, an important preface: improvements develop over time, so be patient and don’t freak out if you don’t see results right away.
+However, TRT results develop over time, so be patient and don’t be concerned if you don’t see changes right away.

 Lester Lee, M.D., suggests waiting 60 days before deciding if your treatment plan’s working or not.
 More substantial changes typically happen about 60 days in, and not within the first month.
 It’s important to be realistic with your goals and expectations at each stage of the journey in order to give TRT a real shot.
 While exact time frames vary by person, estimating can be useful for reference and can help guide you through the process.